andrewf403/gatsby-transformer-html/readme.md

 The enriched HTML and lists of extracted text snippets are available in Gatsby's GraphQL model for use by other plugins.

-*Added*: url slug, full text, html not constrained to <article>, other changes

 License: MIT